steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Examples.md

 ## HostChecker

-- Instrument, Panner and Fx Plug-in checking the **VST 3** support of a host.
+- Instrument, Panner and Fx plug-in checking the **VST 3** support of a host.
 - It uses [**VSTGUI**](VSTGUI.md)
 - a **AAX** version is available